 Distracted drivers are a constant source of danger on the roads around Anchorage and throughout Alaska.
 From tourists attempting to follow GPS directions to local drivers talking on the phone and texting behind the wheel, distracted drivers are everywhere, and they are hazards to themselves and everyone else on the road.

 Distracted driving has become an enormous problem in recent years.
-According to the National Highway Traffic Safety Administration (NHTSA), there are hundreds of thousands of distracted driving accidents in the United States each year; and, every day, an average of 9 or 10 people die in accidents caused by distracted drivers.
+According to National Highway Traffic Safety Administration, there are hundreds of thousands of distracted driving accidents in the United States each year; and, every day, an average of 9 or 10 people die in accidents caused by distracted drivers.
 All of these accidents are avoidable, and drivers who choose to drive distracted can – and should – be held responsible.

 The Dangers of Distracted Driving in Alaska

 Due to the inherent dangers of driving while distracted, drivers who give into distractions behind the wheel can be held liable on grounds of negligence.
 The law of negligence governs most types of personal injury claims in Alaska, including claims for car accident injuries.
 Distracted driving is negligent because it interferes with the driver’s ability to identify and react to potentially dangerous situations on the road.
-As explained by the Centers for Disease Control and Prevention (CDC), driving distractions can cause three separate forms of impairment:
+As explained by Centers for Disease Control and Prevention (CDC), driving distractions can cause three separate forms of impairment:

 - Visual: Drivers who are reading text messages, dialing phone numbers, looking at GPS maps, and scrolling social media are looking at their devices instead of observing their surroundings.

 - Manual: Handheld cellphone use and other distractions such as eating, drinking, smoking, and personal grooming take drivers’ hands off of the wheel.

 - Cognitive: When drivers are thinking about their phone conversations or how to respond to text messages, they are not devoting their full attention to the task of driving.